 During his tenure, AGB has led on issues related to institution cost, education quality oversight, and board leadership.
 Currently, Mr. Legon is leading the association’s renewed efforts to address the complex challenges associated with board oversight of intercollegiate athletics, an issue that AGB has paid special attention to in recent years.
 In addition, he has led the national effort to amend the recent SEC proposed rule related to municipal advisors; and was active in the association’s efforts to work with the IRS during the framing of the recently changed Form 990—including spearheading a collaborative effort with The National Association of College and University Business Officers (NACUBO) to monitor the IRS Compliance Survey of 2008-2009.

 Mr. Legon is frequently invited to address meetings of national higher education associations and has led over 100 retreats for boards of public and private institutions as well as institutionally-related foundations.
 His experience working across public and independent higher education—with governing bodies (campus and system boards) and boards of public institution-related foundations, as well as other not-for-profit organizations—extends over 35 years.

-Rick, a graduate of the George Washington University, from which he also holds an MPA, serves on the governing board of Spelman College.
-He previously served on the governing boards of Virginia State University, and the University of Charleston (West Virginia).
+Mr. Legon, a graduate of the George Washington University, from which he also holds an MPA, serves on the governing board of Spelman College.
+He previously served on the governing boards of the American University of Iraq, Virginia State University, and the University of Charleston (West Virginia).
 He received an honorary doctorate of law from the University of Charleston in 2007.
-Rick and his wife, Fran, make their home in Fairfax, VA; they are the proud grand-parents of one grand-daughter.